evomassiny/rlox/heap/README.md

   when we encounter "reference to a new object location", we update the refs of the objects so they point to the relocated one.

-The step of relocating objects from fragemented blocks into other ones is called `evacuation`.
+The step of relocating objects from fragmented blocks into other ones is called `evacuation`.

 To estimate the fragmentation of each block, we divide it into `lines` of 128 bits, and mark them when they contain live objects.

 # About Blocks

-Heap allocates memory by `Block`s, a block contain:
+Heap allocates memory by `Blocks`, a block contains:
  * a bunch of live objects (Buffers, Numbers, ...), sparsely located in the block memory,
  * a `BlockHeader` that describes how "full" a block is.

-`BlockHeader`s are located on the very start of each block, and `Block`s are **aligned on their size**.
+`BlockHeaders` are located on the very start of each block, and `Blocks` are **aligned on their size**.

-This makes it trivial to obtain the address of the `BlockHeader` related to the `Block` where an object is allocated from the object address (by filtering out the lower bits of the object address).
+This makes it trivial to obtain the address of the `BlockHeader` related to a managed object, by using the object address (by filtering out the lower bits of the object address).

 This implementation relies (a lot) on this property.